BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Copy Metadata** - Copy all metadata fields and thumbnail from the selected file
 - **Paste Metadata** - Apply previously copied metadata to the selected file
 - **Remove Metadata** - Strip all metadata from the selected file
+- **Track Info** - Open detailed file and tag information for the selected file

 ## **Copyright**